meeeeeeeei28/Mei-Portfolio/final-project-part3.md

 The number of startups is increasing every year and attracting attention from all over the world.
 As it is becoming easier for more and more people to found their own businesses, there are more and more people who are thinking about starting a business or are interested in starting a business.
 I would like to talk about the potential startup market for these people.

 Here is my final data story(shorthand).
 Please click [this link](https://preview.shorthand.com/2YqEOTEyR2F8gui4) to see it.
+For the reference, [this](https://preview.shorthand.com/y37hhJwUo7b19yGp) is a link for 1-min pitch.

 ## Target Audience
 My target audience is people who are interested in starting their own businesses and interested in startups.